Review Committee

 Ananya Pareek link

-Ananya Pareek is a System Architect at Apple.
+Ananya Pareek is an ML Performance and Co-design Engineer at Google.
 Currently working on optimizing hardware platforms from a performance-power tradeoff perspective.
-Previously he has worked at Samsung on CPU core pipeline and ISA extensions for enabling faster ML computations.
+Previously he has worked at Apple on System Performance Architecture and Modeling and Samsung on GPU Shader and CPU core pipeline and ISA extensions for enabling faster ML/Graphics computations.
 His interests are in developing hardware platforms for ML/Deep Learning, HW/SW codesign, and modeling systems for optimization.
 He received his M.S. degree from the University of Rochester, NY, and B.Tech. from Indian Institute of Technology Kanpur, India.

 Fanny Nina Paravecino link